Back

 Successful Web3 projects create dedicated Discord channels for testing feedback.
 They run community polls to validate feature prioritization.
 They use governance forums to gather input on economic parameter changes.

-This community involvement serves multiple purposes.
+Key fact: This community involvement serves multiple purposes.
 It provides extensive testing coverage that no internal team could match.
 It builds community investment in your project's success.
 It creates feedback loops that traditional QA processes miss.

-Launch Strategy as Community Building
+How Does Launch Strategy Become Community Building?

 Your development roadmap becomes your marketing calendar in Web3.
 Each technical milestone provides an opportunity to engage your community and demonstrate progress.